kheil44/arabic/Hadiths_Random.md

 #### __________________________

-🕋🕋🕋 pryaing in Mekkah = 100,000 times Rewards
+🕋🕋🕋 Praying in Mekkah = 100,000 times Rewards

-🕋🕋   Pyaing in Medina = 1,000 times
+🕋🕋   Praying in Medina = 1,000 times

 🕋     Praying in Aqsa = 250 time.